Rainy Day Chugach Traverse

 “You need some outdoor time” she said.
 Her tone suggested that she was certain about this.
 But it was hard to get excited at the prospect of climbing chossy 4,800-foot passes above glaciers in blowing clouds and pouring rain.

 It was true, though: I really needed some outdoor time.
-And my friends were still somehow excited for the trip.
+And my friends were still excited for the trip, or at least pretending to be.
 We all had experience with bad weather and we had the gear.
 Worst case scenario we could always change plans once we got out there, or even just turn around.
 Maybe it would be a “Learning Experience.”
 Who knows, maybe it’d even be fun.

 On July 25, 2020, Tim Treuer, Tony Lewkowski and I set out on a 27.5-mile traverse across Chugach State Park, starting at the Crow Pass trailhead in Chugach National Park and ending at the trailhead in Indian.
 Our route would hop between recently-glaciated cirques, follow the North Ship Creek drainage through the heart of Chugach State Park, and wind through the small but exciting set of peaks off the north end of Bird Ridge.
 Forecast be damned, here we go!